fangy43/Simple-Todolist/README.md

-# Sample Todo-List Application
+# Sample Todo-List

- -for learning about React
+ - A Todo-list Application for learning about React